-The US Embassy building is a transparent crystalline cube atop a four-sided colonnade.
-A semi-circular pond is being built on one side of the landscape and the surroundings will be developed into a park.
+The new Embassy building is a transparent crystalline cube atop a four-sided colonnade.
+A semi-circular pond has been built on one side of the landscape and the surroundings have been developed into a park.

-The landscaping and the walkways of the embassy will spiral inwards from the boundary of the site.
-The walkways will continue through the pond and provide the entrance to the main lobby.
-A gallery area will spiral down on the opposite side of the lobby to the north to form the entrance to a multipurpose hall.
+The landscaping and the walkways of the embassy spiral inwards from the boundary of the site.
+The walkways continue through the pond and provide the entrance to the main lobby.
+A gallery area spirals down on the opposite side of the lobby to the north to form the entrance to a multi-purpose hall.

-The embassy will feature internal gardens that will spiral vertically to the top of the structure.
-The gardens will be designed to provide an additional vertical walkway and feature meeting spaces.
+The embassy features internal gardens that spiral vertically to the top of the structure.
+The gardens are designed to provide an additional vertical walkway and feature meeting spaces.

-The façade of the embassy building will be a glazed structure with an outer scrim of ethylene tetrafluroethylene (ETFE) cushions.
-The façade will be oriented to provide shade, minimise heat absorption and protect the building from external environment and act as a thermal buffer.
+The façade of the embassy building is a glazed structure with an outer scrim of ethylene tetrafluroethylene (ETFE) cushions.
+The façade is oriented to provide shade, minimise heat absorption and protect the building from external environment and act as a thermal buffer.

-The ETFE foils will be integrated with thin photovoltaic films on the south, west and east elevations to generate energy.
-The external cover will also be blast resistant and the ETFE scrim will be designed to avoid bird attacks.
+The ETFE foils are integrated with thin photovoltaic films on the south, west and east elevations to generate energy.
+The external cover is also blast-resistant and the ETFE scrim is designed to avoid bird attacks.

-The embassy building will not have fences or walls but the security measures will be integrated in the landscaping.
-Surroundings of the building will have an embassy park with garden space and a protective barrier.
+The embassy building does not have fences or walls but the security measures are integrated in the landscaping.
+Surroundings of the building have an embassy park with garden space and a protective barrier.

-The embassy will have two east-west vehicular and pedestrian paths and a pedestrian greenway to the south of the embassy connecting the embassy with Vauxhall station.
+The embassy has two east-west vehicular and pedestrian paths and a pedestrian greenway to the south of the embassy connecting the embassy with Vauxhall station.

-The perimeter walls and fences for the embassy will be integrated into the design of the landscape.
+The perimeter walls and fences for the embassy are integrated into the design of the landscape.

-London plane trees will provide shading all through the pedestrian walkways, which will be paved in limestone.
-A pond to the north will have walks and seating and be planted with American-species trees such as the bald cypress and weeping willow.
-The landscape will also have mechanical areas, basement services, parking garage ramps and a meeting space.
+London plane trees provide shading all through the pedestrian walkways, which are paved in limestone.
+A pond to the north has walks and seating and is planted with American-species trees such as the bald cypress and weeping willow.
+The landscape also has mechanical areas, basement services, parking garage ramps and a meeting space.

-The building will feature optimised daylighting and occupant control of systems, closed-loop water and integrated evaporative cooling cycle systems, embodied energy and carbon neutral facilities to lower the lifecycle costs and mitigate the environmental impact.
+The building features optimised daylighting and occupant control of systems, closed-loop water and integrated evaporative cooling cycle systems, embodied energy and carbon neutral facilities to lower the lifecycle costs and mitigate the environmental impact.

-A large photovoltaic system will be installed on the roof and the building exteriors for generating solar energy.
-The 8,300m² of photovoltaic systems on the roof will hide the mechanical equipment and produce up to 345,000kWh of energy.
+A large photovoltaic system is installed on the roof and the building exteriors for generating solar energy.
+The 8,300m² photovoltaic systems on the roof hide the mechanical equipment and produce up to 345,000kWh of energy.

-Arup has been selected as the lead contractor for sustainability, mechanical / electrical / plumbing / fire protection (MEP/FP) and civil engineering works.
-OLIN is the landscape architect and Gensler the workplace design consultant.
-Weidlinger Associates is responsible for structural and blast engineering.
-Sako & Associates is the consultant for technical security and Davis Langdon is the cost consultant.
+Arup was selected as the lead contractor for sustainability, mechanical / electrical / plumbing / fire protection (MEP/FP) and civil engineering works.
+OLIN was the landscape architect and Gensler the workplace design consultant.
+Weidlinger Associates was responsible for structural and blast engineering.
+Sako & Associates was the consultant for technical security and Davis Langdon was the cost consultant.